fugufish/beautiful-jekyll/_posts/2020-04-15-working-with-view-component-and-stimulus-part-1.md

 ### Refactoring Partials into ViewComponents

-The easiest way to figure out what pieces can be refactored into components it to look for partials.
+The easiest way to figure out what pieces can be refactored into components is to look for partials.
 Almost any partial could, and should probably be refactored into a ViewComponent.
 For more information on why you would favor a ViewComponent over a partial, check out ViewComponent's readme on the render speed and testability of ViewComponents.